Back Bay Mission has a proud history of service on the Mississippi Gulf Coast.

 Hurricane Katrina: In August 2005, Hurricane Katrina decimated the Mississippi Gulf Coast, including the Mission.
 Six out of seven buildings were damaged beyond repair and the Mission was forced to operate out of Executive Director Shari Prestemon’s home for a time.
 The Mission quickly obtains modular trailers and begins serving.
 The Mission reopens the administrative building in 2007 and dedicates the Micah Center and Mission House in 2009.

-The Mission opened the Micah Day Center in 2010, providing a safe place for homeless and at risk populations to enjoy fellowship and receive vital services.
-In 2014, the Mission, through its subsidiary Gulf Coast Housing Initiative, opened HomePort I, providing permanent supportive housing for veterans.
-HomePort II opened in 2015.
+The Mission opened the Micah Day Center in 2010, providing a safe place for homeless and at risk populations to enjoy fellowship and receive vital services, such as showers, laundry facilities, and clothing.